Regulations and Licenses

 If you are trading from the UK or Europe, you are likely to be trading with Pepperstone UK.
 To be compliant with the Financial Conduct Authority or FCA requirements you will have a leverage of 30:1 if you are a retail trader and 500:1 if you qualify as a professional client.

-Each broker offers MT4 and MT5 on Windows, Mac PCs and IOS and Android tablets and mobile.
-MT4 is the most popular platform worldwide and more brokers offer this platform than any other.
+Each broker offers MT4 and MT5 on Windows, Mac PCs and IOS and Android tablets and mobile, with desktop, webtrader and mobile trading apps available.
+MT4 is the most popular platform worldwide, and more brokers offer this platform than any other.
 The popularity of MT4 means traders can move brokers without needing to familiarise themselves with a new trading platform.

 MT5 has many features not available in MT4.
 It is built to allow investors to trade with derivatives that have a central exchange.